tiljrd/arbitrum-package/README.md

 - Optional DAS components depending on config

 Status:
-- Initial scaffolding for the package.
-Integration with arb-reth and Nitro services will follow.
+- Initial scaffolding is in place; services are placeholders that will be wired with real configs.
-- The arb-reth Docker image is built from tiljrd/reth with crates/arbitrum/bin/Dockerfile.
+- The arb-reth Dockerfile clones tiljrd/arb-alloy into the builder image to satisfy path deps.

 Prereqs:
 - Docker